Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Computational Complexity

 The computation of $R$ requires calculating $T_h(v)$ for $v \in V$ at $h \in [0, 1, ..., H]$, in which the dominant cost stems from computing the Jacobian matrix.
 Since the model's gradient at node $v$ will be zero for nodes beyond its $H^{th}$ hop, we only need to compute the Jacobian within each node's $H$-hop neighborhood.
 This leads to a computational cost of $\mathcal{O}(N \bar{N}_H)$, with $\bar{N}_H$ being the average size of $H$-hop ego-networks on $\mathcal{G}$:

-where $\rho(v, u)$ is the length of shortest path from node $v$ to node $u$.
-Given the large scale of our city networks, we employ a stochastic approximation that samples $10k$ nodes to further reduce the computational cost, which can be finished in under 1 hour for all models and networks.
+where $d(v, u)$ is the length of shortest path from node $v$ to node $u$.
+Given the large scale of our city networks, we employ a stochastic approximation that samples $10k$ nodes to further reduce the computational cost.
+For reference, the calculation finishes under 30 minutes for all baselines on all four \texttt{City-Networks} using a single \texttt{NVIDIA RTX 3090} GPU with 48 \texttt{AMD Ryzen 3960X}CPU cores.